obabawale/altrad-net-to-gross/README.md

 ## Steps

-1. [x] come up with a quadratic function that can be minized to get the Gross Income value
+- [x] 1. come up with a quadratic function that can be minized to get the Gross Income value
-2. [] Write code for the quadractic function
+- [] 2.
+Write code for the quadractic function
-3. [] Add minimization package to run on the code
+- [] 3.
+Add minimization package to run on the code